vaishnavi1728/Alzheimers_Detection/README.md

 # Alzheimers_Detection

-# 🧠 Alzheimer's Disease Detection using VGG16 + SVM
+# 🧠 Hybrid framework for alzheimer’s disease classification

-This project involves building a machine learning pipeline to detect Alzheimer's Disease from brain MRI images.
-It combines transfer learning using *VGG16* for feature extraction and a *Support Vector Machine (SVM)* for classification.
+This project involves a comparative analysis of a hybrid framework for Alzheimer’s Disease classification using brain MRI images.
+It extracts deep features from five pre-trained models—VGG16, DenseNet169, ResNet50, MobileNetV2, and Vision Transformer (ViT)—which are then concatenated and passed to a multi-class Support Vector Machine (SVM) classifier for final prediction.
 The system is deployed as a web app using *FastAPI* and hosted on *Hugging Face Spaces*, with an Android APK provided for mobile use.

 ---